2023 Meetings

 Time: 1:00 Social 1:30 Meeting

 “Starter Gardens Progressing Into Mature Gardens”—Victor Ortega, Co-founder and CEO of My Dragonfly Gardens.
 Victor retired in 2019 from a fast-paced career in marketing.
-His lifetime loves of being active, being outside, and of gardening led him, as an entrepreneur, to create My Dragonfly Gardens.
+His lifetime loves of being active, being outside, and gardening led him, as an entrepreneur, to create My Dragonfly Gardens.
 Victor’s business consists of landscape/habitat design, permaculture models, installations, and maintenance, with zero footprint.
 They create natural habitats in residential settings using Florida-friendly and Florida native plants, so there is no need for chemicals and, when maintained properly, one never needs to purchase replacement plants!
-Social responsibility, sustainability, healthier environment, harmony, wildlife, and education represent their core values and govern everything they do -or don’t.
-Their practices are in harmony with nature and the environment while meeting clients’ needs and expectations.
+Social responsibility, sustainability, a healthier environment, harmony, wildlife, and education represent their core values and govern everything they do -or don’t.
+Their practices are in harmony with nature and the environment while meeting client’s needs and expectations.

 “Native Florida Ferns”